ariard/lightning-rfc/12-offer-encoding.md

     - MUST NOT set `recurrence_counter`.
     - MUST NOT set `recurrence_signature`.
     - MUST NOT set `recurrence_start`
-  - if the invoice_request is for a partial or full refund for a previously-paid
-    invoice:
-    - SHOULD set `refunded_payment_hash` to the `payment_hash` of that
-      invoice.
-  - otherwise:
-    - MUST NOT set `refunded_payment_hash`.

 The reader of an invoice_request:
   - MUST fail the request if `payer_key` is not present.
   - MUST fail the request if `chains` does not include (or imply) a supported chain.
   - MUST fail the request if `features` contains unknown even bits.
-  - if `offer_id` is not present:
-    - MUST fail the request if `description` is not present.
+  - MUST fail the request if `offer_id` is not present.
-    - FIXME: refunds and more!
-  - otherwise:
   - MUST fail the request if the `offer_id` does not refer to an unexpired offer.
   - if the offer had a `quantity_min` or `quantity_max` field:
     - MUST fail the request if there is no `quantity` field.
     - MUST fail the request if there is `quantity` is not within that (inclusive) range.
   - otherwise:
     - MUST fail the request if there is a `quantity` field.
   - if the offer included `amount`:
     - MUST fail the request if it contains `amount`.
     - MUST calculate the *base invoice amount* using the offer `amount`:
       - if offer `currency` is not the invoice currency, convert to the invoice currency.
       - if request contains `quantity`, multiply by `quantity`.
   - otherwise:
     - MUST fail the request if it does not contain `amount`.
     - MUST use the request `amount` as the *base invoice amount*.
 (Note: invoice amount can be further modiifed by recurrence below)
   - if the offer had a `recurrence`:
     - MUST fail the request if there is no `recurrence_counter` field.
     - MUST fail the request if there is no `recurrence_signature` field.
     - MUST fail the request if `recurrence_signature` is not correct.
     - if the offer had `recurrence_base` and `start_any_period` was 1:
       - MUST fail the request if there is no `recurrence_start` field.
       - MUST consider the period index for this request to be the `recurrence_start` field plus the `recurrence_counter` `counter` field.
     - otherwise:
       - MUST fail the request if there is a `recurrence_start` field.
       - MUST consider the period index for this request to be the `recurrence_counter` `counter` field.
     - if the offer has a `recurrence_limit`:
       - MUST fail the request if the period index is greater than `max_period`.
     - MUST calculate the period using the period index as detailed in [Period Calculation](#offer-period-calculation).
     - if `recurrence_counter` is non-zero:
       - MUST fail the request if the no invoice for the previous period has been paid.
       - if the offer had a `recurrence_paywindow`:
         - SHOULD fail the request if the current time is before the start of the period minus `seconds_before`.
         - SHOULD fail the request if the current time is equal to or after the start of the period plus `seconds_after`.
         - if `proportional_amount` is 1:
           - MUST adjust the *base invoice amount* proportional to time remaining in the period.
       - otherwise:
         - if `counter` is non-zero:
           - SHOULD fail the request if the current time is prior to the start of the previous period.
   - otherwise (the offer had no `recurrence`):
     - MUST fail the request if there is a `recurrence_counter` field.
     - MUST fail the request if there is a `recurrence_signature` field.

 ## Rationale